Stponnada/litelelo/sql.txt

     "notice_id" "uuid" NOT NULL,
     "file_url" "text" NOT NULL,
     "file_type" "text" NOT NULL,
-    "created_at" timestamp with time zone DEFAULT "now"() NOT NULL );
+    "created_at" timestamp with time zone DEFAULT "now"() NOT NULL, "file_id" "text"
+);